 Article 1 states China’s current policy towards Hong Kong, including the policy to “unflinchingly, fully, and accurately implement the principles of ‘one country, two systems,” ‘Hong Kong people governing Hong Kong,’ and a high degree of autonomy.”

 Article 2 reiterates that China “firmly opposes” any interference by foreign forces in Hong Kong’s affairs and vows to take actions to prevent, stop, and punish foreign forces’ use of Hong Kong “to carry out separatist, subversive, infiltrative, or destructive activities.”

 Article 3 declares that Hong Kong has the “constitutional duty” to preserve “the nation’s sovereignty, unity, and territorial integrity.”
 It requires Hong Kong to enact an Article 23 legislation “as soon as possible.”
 The new national security law to be enacted by the NPCSC (see article 6 below) will not absolve Hong Kong of this obligation, according to the explanation.

 Article 4 requires Hong Kong to strengthen national security law enforcement capabilities.
 It also authorizes “organs of the Central People’s Government relevant for the protection of national security,” which presumably would include at least the Ministry of State Security, to establish branches in Hong Kong and carry out activities.
 (A Hong Kong member of China’s top advisory body told the Global Times that these branches would have not only intelligence-gathering powers, but also law enforcement authority.
 Take this report with a grain of salt, however.)

-Article 5 requires Kong Hong’s Chief Executive to deliver periodic reports to the central government on the city government’s efforts to safeguard national security, to carry out national security education, and to prohibit conduct endangering national security.
+Article 5 requires Hong Kong’s Chief Executive to deliver periodic reports to the central government on the city government’s efforts to safeguard national security, to carry out national security education, and to prohibit conduct and activities endangering national security.